AustinGil/presentations/edge-compute.md

 layout: statement
 ---

-# Traditional Servers
+# Server-Side

-Machine runs software you choose to execute code you write to return HTML.
+(on-prem, VPS, cloud functions)

+User request travels to a machine (own/rent) in a specific location which runs your code and return the HTML that's rendered on the page.

 <!-- <v-clicks>